GSA/digitalgov.gov/content/posts/2014-08-22-api-usability-case-study-openfda.md

 ### 1. Include Interactive Documentation

 While many API documentation pages only include static links or screenshots of sample queries, the openFDA documentation includes an interactive tool, which allows users to search for data and see results in real time.
 Dubbed the “API Explorer,” it lets users test out the API within a console, and helps to clarify the different components of a query.
 It’s a safe space for potential users to play with the possibilities of what openFDA data has to offer.

-{% include image/full-width.html img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2014/08/API-Explorer-with-title.gif" alt="API Explorer with title" %}
+{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2014/08/API-Explorer-with-title.gif" alt="API Explorer with title" %}

 The API Explorer was originally included as a draft idea that could potentially be included on the final documentation.
 As the response was so overwhelmingly positive, the team decided to make it a central focus of the publicly-released version.
 In order to improve the readability of the results, a more user-friendly interface was created that made it even easier to parse and understand the structure of the openFDA results.

-{% include image/full-width.html img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2014/08/600-x-125-API-UX-syntax-highlighting.jpg" alt="600-x-125-API-UX-syntax-highlighting" %}
+{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2014/08/600-x-125-API-UX-syntax-highlighting.jpg" alt="600-x-125-API-UX-syntax-highlighting" %}

 ### 2. Support Encryption